Miscellaneous

 Sundar Lai Bahuguna

-Protest against the displacement of town inhabitants and the environmental consequences of the weak ecosystem.
+Protest against displacement and environmental consequences

 1995

-Uttarakhand (commence with Gwaldan village)
+Uttarakhand (Gwaldan village)

-Kalyan Singh Rawat (a teacher)
+Kalyan Singh Rawat

-Tree plantation movement (Greening /afforestation of deforested mountains)
+Tree plantation movement (afforestation of mountains)

-Amrita Devi Bishnoi/Beniwal (d.1730):
+Amrita Devi Bishnoi/Beniwal (d.1730)

 More Related Articles